-The Repeat Type option is still accessible when in MIDI / Synth mode.
-This parameter knob is similar in all modes but there may be some contextual difference.
+The Repeat Type option is still accessible when in MIDI mode.
+This parameter knob is similar both in Audio and MIDI Modes but there may be some contextual difference.
 Secondary Parameter

 Repeat Grid

 Sets the step repetition density.
 Sets the note trigger with respect to the amount steps in the range.